 In 2019 the Private Equity team launched a new initiative to find investment opportunities within the BiO topics of climate change, water scarcity, food security and health care.
 The aim is to invest in companies that contribute positively to solutions in these topics.
 The company National Seating & Mobility (NSM) is one of these companies in which the Private Equity team has invested (€22 million) and expects to generate an impact in the topic of health care.
 NSM is a leading provider of complex rehabilitation technologies and accessibility solutions.
 The company operates in the Canadian and US market, where it is active in 46 of the 50 states.
 NSM focuses on custom manual and power wheelchairs that improve patients' mobility and day-to-day functioning.
 The company helps people with mobility-related limitations regain their independence.
-NSM for instance, or who have lost mobility through other circumstances.
+NSM provides a solution for people of all ages who suffer from a disease, like ALS or MS for instance, or who have lost mobility through other circumstances.
 The investment contributes to improving patients' quality of life and mental health.